Skilled Workers & Global Business Mobility routes

 We advise clients on the correct visa category for existing employees and new hires (experienced and graduate new entrant).
-We work with the relevant parties to obtain the Skilled Worker, Intra-Company Transfer, Graduate Intra-Company Transfers or Shortage Occupation visas and certificates of sponsorship.
+We work with the relevant parties to obtain the Skilled Worker, Global Business Mobility routes, Graduate Trainee Visa or Shortage Occupation visas and certificates of sponsorship.

 We also help to obtain the required entry clearance from the home location or complete a “Further Leave to Remain” application for those eligible to switch status while remaining in the UK.